Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 1. Fill in the following **Parameters**:
     1. loggerId: **event-hub-logger** (you will use it in the next steps)
     1. resourceGroupName: your resource group
-    1. serviceName: your Azure APIM instance
+    1. serviceName: your Azure API Management instance
     1. subscriptionId: your Azure subscription

         ![RREST API Try It](../../assets/images/rest-api-try-it.png)